NEW VIDEO STORYTELLING

 - Learn to shoot videos for social media and the web

-- Work hands-on for an introduction to Adobe Premiere Pro and build the narrative of your video
+- Work hands-on for an introduction to Adobe Premiere Pro

 - Learn to storyboard and develop the narrative of a video